janrueth/SiriServer/README.md

 HELP
 ------
-Please do not use the issues to post your normal installation issues.
-This page is intended for issues regarding SiriServer itself.
 If you followed every step of the installation and you still need help to get SiriServer up and running, join #SiriServer channel on Freenode (IRC).

 Thanks